Ajeypandey-eng/CodSoft_Internship_Projects/README.md

 * **The Encoder (VGG16)**: A pre-trained Convolutional Neural Network (CNN) that "sees" the image.
 It extracts complex mathematical features from the pixels, effectively acting as the model's visual cortex.
 * **The Decoder (LSTM)**: A Long Short-Term Memory network that "speaks."
 It takes the visual features and generates a sequence of words, one by one, using stateful memory to ensure the sentence is grammatically coherent.

-### Key Learnings
-* **Feature Extraction**: Learning how to strip the final classification layer of a CNN to use it as a feature vector.
-* **Sequence Modeling**: Managing variable-length text data and word embeddings.
-* **Multimodal Fusion**: Merging two distinct types of data (spatial/images and sequential/text) into a single learning pipeline.

 ---

 ## 🚀 Getting Started